rolandwalker/truthy/README.markdown

 `truthy-s` is the shallow version of `truthy`.
 It does not recurse into sequences, but returns success if any element of a sequence is non-nil.

+`truthy-l` is the "lengthwise" version of `truthy`.
+It does not recurse into sequences, but returns success if the argument has length, considering only the variable portion of a data type.

 To use truthy, place the truthy.el library somewhere Emacs can find it, and add the following to your ~/.emacs file: